Gay-Friendly KC: A Weekend in the City of Fountains

 Closer towards Crown Center (home to Hallmark Cards), the restored 1914 Union Station contains theaters, traveling exhibits, restaurants and Science City interactive museum.
 Walk north for several blocks on Main and its cross streets until you reach the Interstate 670 underpass - just west of here, at Broadway and West 16th Street, you'll see the stunning new Kauffman Center for the Performing Arts, home to ballet, symphony, opera and more.

 If you're seeking an afternoon snack or early evening cocktail, drop by the Kansas City branch of the dishy gay restaurant chain, Hamburger Mary's (it's "Maryoke!" night on Saturdays), or pop inside Mildred's Coffeehouse, which serves great espressos and is a fun stop for people-watching.
-If you're ready for dinner at this point, Crossroads staples like Extra Virgin, Michael Smith Restaurant and The Rieger are favorite gay-date spots.
+If you're ready for dinner at this point, Crossroads staples like Extra Virgin and Farina are favorite gay-date spots.

 Walk just north across the underpass to discover downtown's vibrant Power & Light District, home to more than 50 bars and restaurants.
 Most of the city's other top gay nightspots are in Midtown and Westport, which are an easy 10-minute drive south.
 A good places to start is in Westport at the stylish Bistro 303, a great bet for martinis and also an excellent choice for casual but upscale dining.
 By midnight on a Saturday, most dedicated revelers have found their way to Missie B's, Kansas City's largest and most famous LGBT nightclub.